fnfzlznddzn/AzuraCast/KNOWN-ISSUES.md

 represent less than 5% of our total installed user base, and contribute much more to our support burden than that.
 If you're experiencing Ansible issues, we would gladly review and accept any pull requests to help resolve it, but we will not be devoting our own resources toward these issues.

+## Volume Slider Invisible on the Radio Player Embed Widget
+The volume slider is not visible on Chromium based browsers (but visible on Firefox), see AzuraCast/AzuraCast#5537.